Exercise: The Right Program and the Right Preparation

 Talk with your healthcare provider.
 If you have an existing health condition, or are just starting an exercise program,

-be sure to talk with your provider before beginning the program.
-This is to make sure
+talk with your provider before beginning the program.
+This is to make sure the exercise

-the exercise program that you choose is designed with your health and wellness in
+program that you choose is designed with your health and wellness in mind.

 Start slow.
 If you are just starting an exercise program, take it slowly.
 Gradually build up